\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Linguistic Variation, Language Policy, and LLMs

 State actors have emerged as critical counter-weights to the English-centricity of commercial GenAI, reframing linguistic diversity as a pillar of \textit{digital sovereignty}.
-Initiatives such as \textbf{OpenEuroLLM}\footnote{\url{https://openeurollm.eu/}} support development in particular in EU official languages and the democratic participation of all its citizens.
-By leveraging public supercomputing infrastructure, such as the \textit{EuroHPC} network\footnote{\url{https://eurohpc.eu/}}, states can subsidize the high computational cost of training models on acutely under-resourced dialect data.
+Initiatives such as \textbf{OpenEuroLLM}\footnote{\url{https://openeurollm.eu}} support development in particular in EU official languages and the democratic participation of all its citizens.
+By leveraging public supercomputing infrastructure, such as the \textit{EuroHPC} network\footnote{\url{https://eurohpc.eu}}, states can subsidize the high computational cost of training models on acutely under-resourced dialect data.
 Furthermore, the implementation of the \textbf{EU AI Act} in 2026 provides a regulatory framework that requires high-risk AI systems to be transparent and non-discriminatory.
-This provides a legal hook: if an AI used in Italian public administration fails to understand a South Tyrolean citizen, it may be deemed a violation of fundamental rights to non-discrimination.
-While most modern states now frame linguistic diversity as a public good, historically, states have implemented nationalistic policies that marginalize non-standard varieties.
-This legacy has both led to the data voids that create issues with current LLMs, as well as reduced the trust among speakers of public initiatives.
-As such, state-led AI initiatives should avoid replicating the discriminatory practices of the past, e.g. by adopting a policy framework of \textit{linguistic agency}, centered on the principle of ``nothing about us without us.''
-A democratic strategy~\citep{migge2025material} requires that speakers of non-standard varieties retain \textit{data sovereignty} over their linguistic repertoires.
+This provides a legal hook: if an AI used in public administration fails to understand citizens because they use non-standard varieties, it may be deemed a violation of fundamental rights to non-discrimination.
+While many states now frame linguistic diversity as a public good, they have historically implemented nationalistic policies that marginalize non-standard varieties.
+This legacy has not only led to the data voids that create issues with current LLMs, but has also reduced the trust among speakers of public initiatives.
+As such, state-led AI initiatives should avoid replicating the discriminatory practices of the past, e.g. by adopting a policy framework of \textit{linguistic agency}, centered on the principle of ``nothing about us without us'', as similarly suggested by \cite{liu-etal-2022-always}.
+A democratic strategy~\citep{migge2025material} also requires that speakers of non-standard varieties retain \textit{data sovereignty} over their linguistic repertoires.